medic/cht-docs/content/en/core/process/workflow.md

 4. Click the + symbol beside the line you want to comment on.
 To select multiple lines at once, hold shift then click and drag across multiple lines.
 5. Add any comments you have about the line and click either **Add single comment** (if you want to post the comment without a review) or **Start a review** (if you have multiple comments to make).
 6. When finished, click **Review changes** at the top of the page.
 Here, you can add a summary of your review, approve the PR, comment or request changes as needed.
-7. Once all comments have been resolved, or changes are satisfactory, **Merge pull request** to complete the updates.
+7. Once all comments have been resolved, or changes are satisfactory, **Merge pull request** to complete the updates, and delete the branch.

 {{% alert title="Note" %}} Additional Tips for Reviewers:
 * Use the [Style Guide]({{< ref "docs-style-guide" >}}) to maintain documentation consistency